+Bit Description

+31:12 Reserved

+as part of the format and the type of the secure erase operation.
+The s (SES): This field specifies whether a secure erase should be performed nd the type of the secure erase operation.
+The erase applies to all user cation (e.g., within an exposed LBA, within a cache, within deallocated

+Value Definition

-Bit Description 31:12 Reserved Secure Erase Settings (SES): This field specifies whether a secure erase should be pe as part of the format and the type of the secure erase operation.
-The erase applies to data, regardless of location (e.g., within an exposed LBA, within a cache, within dea LBAs, etc).
-Value Def inition 000b - secure erase operation requested 11:09 001b Use use may a cr er Data Erase: All user data shall be erased, contents of the r data after the erase is indeterminate (e.g., the user data y be zero filled, one filled, etc).
-The controller may perform yptographic erase when a User Data Erase is requested if user data is encrypted.
-010b cryp enc ptographic Erase: All user data shall be erased otographically.
-This is accomplished by deleting the ryption key.
-011b - 111b served 08 Protection Information Location (PIL): If set to '1' and protection information is enabled, then protection information is transferred as the first eight bytes of metadata.
-If cleared to '0' and protection information is enabled, then protection information is transferred as the last eight bytes of metadata. : This field specifies whether end-to-end data protection is enabled ormation.
-The values for this field have the following meanings: Value Definition 000b Protection information is not enabled 07.05 001b Protection information is enabled, Type 1 07:05 010b Protection information is enabled, Type 2 011b Protection information is enabled, Type 3 100b - 11 11b Reserved When end-to-end data protected is enabled, the host shall specify the appropriate prote information in the Read, Write, or Compare commands. e, or Compare commands.
+000b No secure erase operation requested

+11:09 001b User Data Erase: All user data shall be erased, contents of the user data after the erase is indeterminate (e.g., the user data may be zero filled, one filled, etc).
+The controller may perform a cryptographic erase when a User Data Erase is requested if all user data is encrypted.

+010b Cryptographic Erase: All user data shall be erased cryptographically.
+This is accomplished by deleting the encryption key.

+011b - 111b Reserved

+08 Protection Information Location (PIL): If set to '1' and protection information is enabled, then protection information is transferred as the first eight bytes of metadata.
+If cleared to '0' and protection information is enabled, then protection information is transferred as the last eight bytes of metadata.
+This setting is reported in the Formatted LBA Size field of the Identify Namespace data structure.
+Protection Information (PI): This field specifies whether end-to-end data protection is enabled

+and the type of protection on information.
+The values for this field have the following meanings:

+Value e Definition

+000b Protection information is not enabled

+07.05 001b

+07:05 010b

+011b

+100b - 1 11b Reserved

+When end-to-end data protected is enabled, the host shall specify the appropriate protection information in the Read, Write, or Compare commands.

 04 Metadata Settings (MS): This field is set to '1' if the metadata is transferred as part of an extended data LBA.
 This field is cleared to '0' if the metadata is transferred as part of a separate buffer.
 The metadata may include protection information, based on the Protection Information (PI) field.
+If the Metadata Size for the LBA Format selected is 0h, then this field is not applicable.

 03:00 LBA Format (LBAF): This field specifies the LBA format to apply to the NVM media.
-This corresponds to the LBA formats indicated in the Identify command, refer to Figure 84 and Figure 85.
+This corresponds to the LBA formats indicated in the Identify command, refer to Figure 85 and Figure 86.
 Only supported LBA formats shall be selected.